Aquamenti98/FluidFrames-v1/README.md

 - [ ] RAM >= 8Gb
 - [ ] Any Directx12 compatible GPU with >= 2GB VRAM

+### DirectML backend tuning

+FluidFrames now ships with an optimised ONNX Runtime backend for DirectML that targets AMD Radeon RX 7900 XTX class GPUs on Windows 11.
+Use the new command-line switches to fine tune execution (`--provider`, `--fp16`, `--tilesize`, `--batch`, `--queue-depth`, `--prefetch`).
+Full usage notes, export instructions for new ONNX models, and benchmarking guidance are available in [docs/directml_backend.md](docs/directml_backend.md).

 ## Features.
 - [x] Elegant and easy to use GUI
 - [x] Resize video before interpolation